Touch the Stones at Stonehenge: Can You Really Do It?

 Our popular half-day tour…

-Direct Stonehenge Express Tour from London
+Stonehenge Day Trip from London

 Why Touching the Stones Is Usually Not Allowed